gautamraj/gautamraj.github.io/content/posts/reliability/retries.md

 tags:
 - reliability
 - distributed-systems
+description: "Guide to using retries in distributed systems to improve reliability.
+Explains when, where, and how to retry."
 ---
 Retries are a simple but incredibly important part of any system.
 This post is to share some of my learnings on the topic.